 The System budget is funded totally by a portion of the State and County Aid received by both counties.
 Based on population, 1/3 is funded by Potter County and 2/3 by Tioga County.
 After the System budget is approved by the System Board, a percentage is calculated for each county (the cost of the System budget compared to their total state and county aid).
 After this percentage is given to the System, the remainder is divided between the libraries according to the funding formula.

-The System funds cover the salaries for employees, materials to enhance the local library collections, and training for the local library directors.
+The System funds cover the salaries for employees, materials to enhance the local library collections, support for special projects, and training for the local library directors.

 The System does no fund-raising as it may impinge on the fund-raising efforts of the local libraries.